Irhamul1907093/Smart_GPA_Prediction/README.md

 # Smart_GPA_Prediction
-Implementin the idea of a research paper title "SmartGPA: How Smartphones Can Assess and Predict Academic Performance of College Students"
+Implementing the idea of a research paper titled "SmartGPA: How Smartphones Can Assess and Predict Academic Performance of College Students"